bim240/trello/README.md

 5. React-redux
 6. Node-sass

-- no css third library no create-react-app
+- no css third party library, no create-react-app

 ---